allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 ]
 ```

-After installing `allennlp-optuna`, you can launch optimization by the following command:
+You can then launch optimization with the following command:

 ```bash
 allennlp tune \